 - What are the damages from a wrongful death claim?

-- How do people defend themselves in loading dock accidents?
+- How do people and companies defend themselves in loading dock accidents?

 - If you're injured on a loading dock, is it a work accident, or a truck accident case?

 In the decades Grossman Law Offices has been handling accidents that happen at loading docks, we've noticed a few common types of incidents.
 In the majority of loading dock cases we've handled, workers are pinned against pillars and the dock itself by backing trucks.
 In other cases we've seen, workers are simply run over.
 In either of these scenarios, we've found that the accidents could have been averted entirely by simply following industry-standard safety procedures and guidelines - guidelines we will discuss later on in this article.

 While the specifics of how these accidents happen vary from case to case, many situations and accidents fall on the shoulders of a careless truck driver.
 We've seen intoxicated truck drivers, or drivers that were exhausted from being out on the road for far too long, make horrendous, sometimes fatal mistakes.
 In other scenarios, co-employees were careless and told the truck driver the coast was clear to back up when it really wasn't.

 Loading Dock Injuries - What are the Legal Ramifications?

 If you are injured or have lost a family member in a loading dock accident, your legal options may depend entirely upon the relationship between the victim and the driver and whether or not the driver of the truck and the person struck were an employee of the same company or not.
 If the two of them do work for the same company, then your only recourse for compensation is through a work injury claim.
 Texas laws effectively account for two types of work injury claims, determined by the type of insurance coverage that your employer buys.
 Work injury claims are resolved differently if your employer has workers' compensation insurance, making them what's known as a subscriber, or doesn't, making them a non-subscriber.